-Medical, dental, and vision coverage cease on the last day of the month following separation of employment or status change rendering the employee and/or the employee's dependents ineligible for benefits.
+Medical, dental, and vision coverage cease on the last day of the month following separation of employment or employment classification change rendering the employee and/or the employee's dependents ineligible for benefits.

-Employees who separate from employment or have a status change rendering them and/or their dependents ineligible for benefits, for reasons other than retirement or gross misconduct (as defined by the diocesan Office of Human Resources), are offered the opportunity to continue medical coverage only, subject to continuation of coverage provisions in effect at the time.
+Employees who separate from employment or have a change in employment classification rendering them and/or their dependents ineligible for benefits, for reasons other than retirement or gross misconduct (as defined by the diocesan Office of Human Resources), are offered the opportunity to continue medical coverage only, subject to continuation of coverage provisions in effect at the time.
 Continuation of coverage is not offered or granted to employees who are terminated for gross misconduct.